25 Aug Where Can I Travel?

 Sea World Resorts in Florida:

 Three SeaWorld parks opened on June 11, 2020.
 SeaWorld Orlando, Aquatica Orlando and Discovery Cove are open with capacity limitations and temporarily modified hours of operation.
 Reservations are required.

 Walt Disney World Resorts:

-One of the most exciting news we’ve received is the reopening of Walt Disney World Theme Parks and Resort Hotels, which will begin on July 11, 2020.
+Walt Disney World Theme Parks and Resort Hotels are open for visitors.
 Reservations are required.
 To learn about what Walt Disney World’s plans are for reopening, click on the link below.

-Many cruise lines plan to resume limited operations starting September 16, 2020.
+Many cruise lines plan to resume limited operations starting November 1, 2020.
 Pre-embarkation health screenings and implementing the use of onboard health protocols are just a couple of the things many cruise lines are doing to provide a safer environment and decrease the spread of disease.
-For other cruise lines and the start of their phased reopening dates, please see below.
+For more information on what each cruise line is doing click the links below:

 TSA SCREENING BY WEEK

 Before COVID-19 hit the world, TSA screening had well over 2 million people per day pass through.
 While the numbers have significantly dropped since the pandemic began, the amount of people traveling now is increasing each week.
-Currently, there is an average of about 550,000 people going through TSA screening per day.
 To get a full list of traveler numbers going through TSA, click the link below.

 We do not endorse or encourage traveling against government and health travel advisories.